Hiking in Pescadero Creek and Portola Redwoods parks, Bay Area

 One trailhead is at Portola Redwoods Park: take Highway 84 west to Sky Honda, turn left into Hwy 35 east, turn right into the well-marked road that takes to Portola Redwoods (Alpine Rd?
 It's the continuation of Page Mill Rd) and drive till the dead end, which is the visitor center.
 Park at the last parking lot.

-From Portola Redwoods Park walk along the paved Service Rd that leads to Tiptoe Falls.
+From Portola Redwoods Park walk along the paved Service Rd towards Tiptoe Falls (but skip the right turn to go to see the falls).
 The Service Rd eventually becomes an unpaved trail and joins the Old Haul Rd.
 Cross this fire road and you will be at the trailhead of the Portola Trail to Big Basin.
-After a couple of junctions (follow the signs for Big Basin), this trail eventually crosses an unnamed fire road.
-On the other side of the fire road, backtrack west a bit to find the trail again.
+After a couple of junctions (follow the signs for Big Basin, i.e. bear left), this trail eventually crosses an unnamed fire road.
+On the other side of the fire road, backtrack west (right) a bit to find the trail again.

 • Portola Redwoods Park's visitor center: